A topic from the subject of Organic Chemistry in Chemistry.

 Procedure:

-1. In a test tube, add 2 mL of acetaldehyde and 2 mL of sodium hydroxide solution.
+1. Wearing safety goggles and gloves, add 2 mL of acetaldehyde and 2 mL of 10% sodium hydroxide solution to a clean test tube.

 2. Mix the solutions thoroughly and note the initial color and pH.